 - Photocopies of any primary documents and select secondary documents

-- Digital driver’s license or state IDs
+- Digital driver’s licenses or state IDs

 - Forms you fill out yourself, including tax forms